omasabdullah/python-api-template/README.md

-Flask API Template
+Python API Template
 ===

-Use this template as a way of creating your own Flask APIs
+Use this template as a way of creating your own Python API

 ### Prerequisites
 1. This uses docker-compose to run the API